dsl-logo

 What does couples health insurance cost?

-The cost of couples health insurance will depend on what level of cover you choose, your income and your age.
+However, it will depend on what level of cover you choose, your income and your age.
 The provider you choose will also determine how much you pay.
 It’s worth shopping around, particularly on Extras cover where there is generally more variation in the types of policies providers offer.

 Premiums for couples can be expensive, but one of the benefits of private health insurance is that there are various government incentives available to lower the cost, if you're eligible.